 Includes alternaria leaf blotch, apple crown rot, apple scab, bitter rot, black rot, blister spot, blossom end rot, blue mold, brooks fruit spot, crown gall, fire blight, gray mold, moldy core, mucor rot, necrotic leaf blotch, nectria twig blight, powdery mildew, rust diseases, union necrosis and decline, sooty blotch and flyspeck, and white rot.

-Includes fireblight of pear, Fabraea leaf and fruit spot, pear leaf spot, pear scab, sooty mold, and stony pit.
+Includes fireblight of pear, Fabraea leaf and fruit spot, pear leaf spot, pear scab, Phytophthora, sooty mold and stony pit.

 Includes anthracnose, bacterial canker, bacterial spot, black knot, brown rot, cherry leaf spot, crown gall, cystospora canker, peach leaf curl, plum leaf spot, plum pox, plum pockets, powdery mildew, rhizopus rot, peach scab, prunus stem pitting, and rusty spot.